MaryAnnaMoore07/Sudden_Network_Slowdown/README.md

 | order by Timestamp desc
 | project Timestamp, FileName, InitiatingProcessCommandLine
 ```
+**I logged into the suspect computer and observed the PowerShell script that was used to conduct the port scan:**

 ![image](https://github.com/user-attachments/assets/d7e03180-2d8c-4edc-a1af-516baa98bf50)

-5. **4️⃣ Incident Response**
+**4️⃣ Incident Response**
-6.

 🔐 Action Taken:

--The script executed by SYSTEM, unexpected and unauthorized.
+-The script was executed by the SYSTEM account, which was both unexpected and unauthorized.

 -The device was isolated from the network.